daytonn/architecture-js/README.md

 <a id="scaffolds"></a>
 ## Scaffolds

-### generate _(Not Yet Implemented)_
+### generate
 The `generate` command will create a new file based on a predefined template.
-Default template files are defined by the `blueprint` or in the `blueprint`'s user template directory.
-To generate a file named foo.js using the blank template of the default blueprint, type:
+Default template files are defined by the blueprint the project is using.
+The `default` blueprint only has one template named `blank`:

     architect generate blank test

-This will create a blank js file in the current directory.
-You can also create your own templates in a directory named templates in your project root.
+This will create a blank javascript file in the current directory.
+This doesn't really do much, the only reason it's there is the test the template generator.
+However, You can add your own template by putting files inside a templates directory inside your project root.
+For example, if you created a `/templates/class.js` file, you could generate a class template with the following line:

+    architect generate class Widget

+This would create a file named `Widget.js` in the current directory based on the contents of `/templates/class.js`

 <a id="package-management"></a>
 ## Package Management